rafa3lsantos/Laravel/README.md

 **If you are using your server or local environment as the root user:**

-- Bring any container(s) down with `docker-compose down`
+- Bring any container(s) down with `docker compose down`
 - Replace any instance of `php.dockerfile` in the docker-compose.yml file with `php.root.dockerfile`
-- Re-build the containers by running `docker-compose build --no-cache`
+- Re-build the containers by running `docker compose build --no-cache`

 **If you are using your server or local environment as a user that is not root:**